-Normal hearing and auditory processing abilities enable children to engage with the world around them.
-They also help children develop their language, communication, social skills, and educational achievement.
+Normal hearing and normal auditory processing abilities enable children to develop their language, communication and social skills.
+This allows children to engage with the world around them and promotes educational achievement.

-If you have any doubt at all about your baby or child’s hearing, have them tested by an experienced audiologist.
+If you have concerns about your baby or child’s hearing, have them tested by an experienced audiologist.
 At DWM Audiology, we offer hearing assessments for all children aged from 9 months.

 Babies and children are highly susceptible to temporary or fluctuating hearing loss.
-A hearing loss during this time may have a significant impact on a child’s developing language and social skills.
-The skills established in preschool years are the foundation for future learning at school.
+A hearing loss in the early years of childhood can have a significant impact on the development of language and social skills.
+These skills established in preschool years are the foundation for future learning at school.

 Your baby is startled or widens their eyes at sudden noises nearby or is woken or stirred from sleep by noise